The general requirement for admission is holding a bachelor’s degree or the equivalent level of education of minimum three years/180 credits.

 Several pedagogical work methods will be used during the study programme:

 Lectures are given by the regular teachers and by invited guest lecturers.
 Both experience-based and research-based imparting of knowledge are emphasized.

 Seminars will be arranged in various courses in order to encourage and facilitate dialogue and exchange of experiences.

 Various forms of group work will be used during the study programme.
 In general, group work is used as an arena for the students to have interdisciplinary discussions to solve specific problems, and as an opportunity for developing skills and competence in interaction with fellow students.
 The groups facilitate time for reflection and individual feed-back.

 The study programme requires specific skills in various areas (e.g. communication), and some of the courses prepare for supervised exercises/skill training.

 During the education there will be practical studies of minimum six weeks (180 hours) in total within mental health-, substance use – or addiction related work.
 Through practical studies the student will have relevant experience with practical and direct work with relevant target groups and issues related to mental health-, substance use- and addiction related work.
 Practical studies are organized and approved by the university, and 90 % certified attendance is required.

 The students will be offered supervision related to the acquirement of specific skills.

-Self-studies give the students the opportunity to work on their own according to the reading-list, working with own projects, finding literature and writing assignments throughout the study programme.
+Self-studies give the students the opportunity to work on their own according to the reading-list, with their own projects, by finding literature and by writing assignments throughout the study programme.